[CLJ-1134] star-directive in clojure.pprint/cl-format with an at-prefix ("~n@*") do not obey its specifications Created: 18/Dec/12 Updated: 23/Jun/15

 Inside a clean Clojure repl, perform these steps:

-The format strings which reproduces the problem has been compared with the format function from the Common Lisp implementations SBCL, CLisp and Clozure.
+The format strings which reproduce the problem has been compared with the format function from the Common Lisp implementations SBCL, CLisp and Clozure.
 All of them print the expected output.

 |Comment by Jean Niklas L'orange [ 18/Dec/12 9:28 PM ]|